Ginger Molasses Cookies

 You can freeze the cookie dough for up to 3 months.
 You can also freeze the cookie dough balls in freezer bags for up to 3 months.
 The baked cookies will keep in the freezer for up to a month.

 The cookie needs the right temperature for baking.
-So the cookie spreads just enough and the outside bakes to a crisp preventing any more spreading (hope that makes sense).
+So the cookie spreads just enough and the outside bakes to a crisp, preventing any more spreading (hope that makes sense).
 Hence, finding the right oven temperature is essential.
 Therefore, please follow the directions that come with the recipe.

-You can substitute 1 cup molasses with equal parts of honey, dark corn syrup, or maple syrup.
+You can substitute 1 cup of molasses with equal parts of honey, dark corn syrup, or maple syrup.
 You can also use 3/4 cup dark brown sugar for every 1 cup of molasses.
-Having said that, molasses has a distinct taste and flavor which you will not get from honey, corn syrup, or maple syrup.
+Having said that, molasses has a distinct taste and flavor that you will not get from honey, corn syrup, or maple syrup.
 These will give you a similar texture but not the same taste.

 Molasses gives the cookies a sweet, warm, and smoky flavor.
 It is a very distinct flavor and aroma.